mathgeotop/mathgeotop.github.io/_pages/about.md

 ---
 ## Miscellanea
 I’m passionate about jazz and pop music.
 I play jazz guitar and regularly join jam sessions in Hong Kong.
-Since 2024, I've also been studying with [Daan Kleijn](https://www.daankleijn.com/).
+I was fortunate to study with [Daan Kleijn](https://www.daankleijn.com/) and [Zheng Yang](https://space.bilibili.com/604884653).